 Nikon - Nikkormat slide projector

 Nikon products have been imported in the United States of America by a man who had a good nose for marketing and public relations.
-This man, the late Joseph Ehrenreich, owner and president of Ehrenreich Photo-Optical Industries (EPOI) in New York, managed to get the sole import of Nikon products.
+This man, the late Joseph Ehrenreich, owner and president of Ehrenreich Photo-Optical Industries (EPOI) in New York, managed to get the exclusive import of Nikon products.
 It is not an overstatement to say that Ehrenreich made Nikon a success in the USA.
 Many times he traveled to Tokyo to convince Nikon managers to produce a certain camera, lens or accessory.
 Unfortunately not always with success.

 The mid 1960´s amateur photography was booming; Nikon introduced the successful Nikkormat series, enabling amateur photographers to use the excellent Nikkor lenses.
 Ehrenreich stated that if you take a picture with a 100% quality lens, you should be able to present that picture or slide with a lens of the same quality.
-Nikon, however, wasn´t willing or able to produce a slide projector, so Ehrenreich contracted Sawyer´s Inc. in Portland (Maine, USA), known for its View-Master system.
+Nikon, however, wasn´t willing or able to produce a slide projector, so Ehrenreich contracted Sawyer´s Inc. in Portland (Oregon, USA), known for its View-Master system.
 Sawyer´s made a slide projector, based on an existing model, but Ehrenreich managed to get the permission to use the brand ´Nikkormat´ and ´Nikomat´ while Nikon Corporation even produced a special lens for it: the Pro-Nikkor 3.5/4 inch (100mm.).

 Pro-Nikkor 3.5/100mm projection lens

-The projector, priced at $ 150.-, has two models: the GC-1 without - and the GC-2 with autofocus .....and two names: projectors with the name ´Nikkormat´ are rather easy to find, but with the name ´Nikomat´, which was used in some markets, are rare.
+The projector, priced at $ 150.-, has two models: the GC-1 (introduced in 1965) without - and the GC-2 (introduced in 1968) with auto focus .....and two names: projectors with the name ´Nikkormat´ are rather easy to find, but with the name ´Nikomat´, which was used in some markets, are rare.
 Both models - however - are technically identical: forward and backward transport, automatic timer (max.
 30 sec. interval), adjustable condenser for various slide formats, remote control, tape recorder connector and capable to use 5 different slide stacks (TDC-type) and trays (Rototray, EasyEdit, etc.).
 A minor feature for European users is the impossibility to use the Leitz-system trays, used by many other manufacturers and the 110 Volts/500 Watt lamp.
 The projector was destined - however - for the American market, and, thus, wasn´t sold elsewhere.
 If used in Europe (or anywhere else with a 220 Volt net) a voltage converter of at least 750 Watts should be used.

 Clockwise: single slide preview window, single slide entry, power indicator, focus and timer wheel, remote control with forward/reverse & slide change buttons.